Section 8 notice

-In England and Wales, a Section 8 notice, also known as a Section 8 notice to quit or Form 3, is a notice required to be given in England and Wales by the landlord to the tenant of an assured tenancy or assured shorthold tenancy who wishes to obtain a possession order from the court, thereby ending the tenancy, for a reason based on a circumstance entitling the landlord to possession under the grounds pleaded.
-"Section 8" refers to that section of the Housing Act 1988, as amended by the Housing Act 1996.
+In England and Wales, a Section 8 notice, also known as a Section 8 notice to quit or Form 3, is a notice required to be given in England and Wales by the landlord to the tenant of an assured periodic tenancy (or assured tenancy) when wishing to obtain a possession order from the court, thereby ending the tenancy, for a reason based on a circumstance entitling the landlord to possession under the grounds pleaded.
+"Section 8" refers to that section of the Housing Act 1988, as amended by the Housing Act 1996 and the Renters' Rights Act 2025.

 Overview

-An assured shorthold tenancy may also be ended by the execution of a possession order based on a Section 21 notice.
-The differences between the Section 8 and Section 21 procedures are: